Jacob Blake shooting: US leagues postpone games over racial injustice | DW | 27.08.2020

 Multiple NFL teams also canceled scheduled practice sessions on Thursday in the wake of massive protests that started in the city of Kenosha, Wisconsin, and spread to cities across the US.

+The Milwaukee Bucks players decided to boycott their playoff game on Wednesday, sending shockwaves across US sports.
+Other sporting leagues followed suit, starting with the Major League Baseball which delayed three games before they were due to begin, while Major League Soccer postponed five of the six scheduled games.

-The NBA has said it hopes to resume the season by the weekend, even as President Donald Trump accused the league of being "like a political organization."
+The NBA has said it hopes to resume the season by the weekend, even as the league faced criticism from President Donald Trump.

 "They've become like a political organization and that's not a good thing.
 I don't think that's a good thing for sports or for the country," Trump said.